kubernetes/community/contributors/devel/api_changes.md

 ## Backward compatibility gotchas

+* A single feature/property cannot be represented using multiple spec fields in the same API version simultaneously, as the example above shows.
+Only one field can be populated in any resource at a time, and the client needs to be able to specify which field they expect to use (typically via API version), on both mutation and read.
+Old clients must continue to function properly while only manipulating the old field.
+New clients must be able to function properly while only manipulating the new field.

 * A new representation, even in a new API version, that is more expressive than an old one breaks backward compatibility, since clients that only understood the old representation would not be aware of the new representation nor its